mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 - development of simple stories to bump personal expression and narrative -->

 <!-- NOTE - All longer or shorter chains of actions , becoming operations - WHERE DOES THIS FIT?
-NOTE - Also justify having so emergent results here , delay while accessing help to start 360 recordings h As the end process is visible in fluid behaviour -->
+NOTE - Also justify having so emergent results here , delay while accessing help to start 360 recordings As the end process is visible in fluid behaviour -->

 <!-- These tools align with some key design considerations.
 [Brennan & Resnick]
  - Well suited to build a repeated design practice.
  - Small changes had big effects.
  - Variable changes needed immediate testing.